mblode/vscode-twig-language/README.md

 ### Custom keybindings

-If you don't like the defaults, you can rebind `editor.action.formatDocument` and `editor.action.formatSelection` in the keyboard shortcuts menu of vscode.
+If you don't like the defaults, you can rebind `editor.action.formatDocument` in the keyboard shortcuts menu of vscode.

 ### Format On Save